credit-risk-management-predictor/credit-risk-management-predictor/README.md

 Once we have our sampling objects created, we'll use them to fit our training data and then use the following modeling techniques to make predictions on the [training data](#Train-Modeling):

 * Logistic Regression
-* Stochastic Gradient Descent Classifer
+* Stochastic Gradient Descent Classifier
-* Ridge Classifer
+* Ridge Classifier

 We will then use the top 5 performing models on our validate data set to test for overfitting.
 Finally, we will use the top model from our validation against the test and report our results].